benber86/verifereum_ef_grant/README.md

 *What other solutions are being worked on, what unique contribution will you make or advance will you provide beyond the state of the art?*

-> There are many tools available to help Ethereum smart contract developers improve the security of their code.
-Tools for static analysis, fuzzing, or mutation testing all provide additional assurance against bugs and vulnerabilities, but not at the level provided by formal verification.
-On the other hand, formal verification is more complex, labor-intensive, and has comparatively less smart-contract specific tooling.
-There are verification tools such as Solidity's SMTChecker (https://docs.soliditylang.org/en/latest/smtchecker.html), solc-verify (https://github.com/SRI-CSL/solidity) or VeriSol (https://github.com/microsoft/verisol).
-But they work directly on a high-level programming language and do not offer security guarantees against bugs introduced by the compiler.
-For a contract's binary to be formally verified, either its language's compiler itself must be formalized or the post-compilation binaries must be verified against an EVM specification.
+> There are many tools to improve smart contract security (static analysis, fuzzing...).
+They provide assurance against bugs, but not at the level of formal verification.
+Formal verification tools like Solidity's SMTChecker work on a high-level language and do not protect against bugs introduced by the compiler.
+For a contract's binary to be formally verified, its language's compiler itself must be formalized or the compiled binaries must be verified against an EVM specification.
 >
-> Most formal verification efforts so far have targeted the latter option.
-KEVM (https://ieeexplore.ieee.org/document/8429306) by Runtime Verification and EVM-Dafny (https://github.com/Consensys/evm-dafny) by Consensys have been under development since 2018 and 2022 respectively and are currently the most widely used frameworks.
-Both provide executable formal specifications of the EVM that can be used to formally verify contracts at the bytecode level.
-More recently, EVM-Vale (https://link.springer.com/chapter/10.1007/978-981-97-0006-6_3) offered a formal model of the EVM in F*/Vale which could be used to verify bytecode programs.
-The authors, however, only worked with a subset of the EVM's semantics.
-Earlier projects tried to give formal specifications in Isabelle/HOL (https://github.com/pirapira/ethereum-formal-verification-overview) and CoQ (https://arxiv.org/abs/1810.04828) but are not actively used or maintained.
-Work on a Lean model is underway (https://github.com/NethermindEth/EVMYulLean) but remains in infancy and does not fully pass the Ethereum Test Set.
+> Formal verification efforts so far, like KEVM or EVM-Dafny, have targeted the latter option.
+Likewise, the more recent EVM-Vale model in F*/Vale which only handled a subset of the EVM's semantics.
+Earlier projects gave formal specifications in Isabelle/HOL and CoQ but are not actively used.
+Work on a Lean model is underway (https://tinyurl.com/drtap9az) but does not fully pass the Ethereum Test Set.
 >
-> These approaches, however, all have their own limitations which Verifereum aims to overcome while offering unique new contributions.
-The main points on which Verifereum differentiates itself from existing solutions are:
+> Verifereum solves these approaches' limitations and adds new contributions
 >
-> - **Compiler verification:** All current models target post-compilation bytecode rather than compilers.
-And while there have been a few attempts to formalize the semantics of Solidity (https://doi.org/10.1007/978-3-030-92124-8_23, https://doi.org/10.1007/978-3-030-03592-1_13), the work remains lacunary.
-By contrast, Verifereum aims to be a framework with which both compilers and compiled code can be verified, leveraging the experience, community, and knowledge gained from building CakeML, a fully verified compiler for the ML programming language.
-The first project built on Verifereum is a verified version of the Vyper compiler, with the view to support additional languages in the future.
+> - Compiler verification: Current models target compiled bytecode rather than compilers.
+By contrast, Verifereum can verify both compilers and compiled code.
+One of our goals is to fully verify the Vyper compiler.
 >
-> - **Decompilation into logic:** Verifereum will offer tooling to automatically decompile EVM bytecode programs, regardless of their original high-level language, into logic to facilitate and automate verification (https://www.cl.cam.ac.uk/~mom22/decompilation/).
-There is currently nothing similar available for Ethereum applications.
+> - Decompilation into logic: Verifereum will offer tooling to decompile EVM bytecode programs into logic, regardless of their original language, to automate verification (https://tinyurl.com/3zbyzpk2).
+There is nothing similar available for Ethereum applications yet.
 >
-> - **Reliability:** Verifereum uses HOL4 which is demonstrably more trustworthy than the frameworks used by currently available projects such as K, Dafny, or Vale.
-HOL4 has been formally proven sound (https://www.cl.cam.ac.uk/~jrh13/papers/holhol.html, https://www.cst.cam.ac.uk/news/ramana-kumar-wins-acm-sigplan-doctoral-dissertation-award) and its trusted code base (the "kernel") is both extremely small and extensively reviewed.
-Furthermore, HOL4 can produce independently checkable proofs (in OpenTheory format).
+> - Reliability: Verifereum uses HOL4 which is more trustworthy than the frameworks used by other projects such as K, Dafny, or Vale.
+HOL4 has been formally proven sound (https://tinyurl.com/mxjb63v3).
+Its trusted code base is small and extensively reviewed.
 >
-> - **Expressivity:** Unlike K or Dafny which are based on first-order logic, HOL4 is based on higher-order logic whose semantics are much more expressive (https://philpapers.org/rec/FARTSV).
-This allows for more complex and comprehensive proofs, beyond simple assertions about a contract's expected behavior.
+> - Expressivity: Unlike K or Dafny which are based on first-order logic, HOL4 is based on higher-order logic which has more expressive semantics (https://philpapers.org/rec/FARTSV), allowing for more complex proofs.
 >
-> - **Depth:** Because of the above, HOL4 can be used to prove arbitrarily complex functional correctness properties.
+> - Depth: HOL4 can be used to prove arbitrarily complex functional correctness properties.

 ### Describe how your project will result in a public good.*